BaptisteGrs/scATAC/README.md

 ## A few introductory notes

-The data has been produced thanks to 10X Genomics scATAC-seq technology.
+During my internship at the Landau Lab, I've designed a pipeline to analyze scATAC-seq data (10X Genomics).

-It consists of 6 different samples from mice's bone marrow.
-3 genotypes were studied : control, DMT3A KO and TET2 KO.
+The main goal is to identify clusters of cells coming from different samples and to perform differential motif analysis on it.

 Sequence files for each of the samples were aligned and processed thanks to `cellranger-atac`.
 The results were then aggregated using `cellranger-atac aggr`.
-Identifiers were added to the end of the barcodes to distinguish between samples (-1 and -2 for DNMT3A KO samples, -3 and -4 for TET2 KO samples and -5 -6 for WT samples)
+Identifiers were added to the end of the barcodes to distinguish between samples.

 cellRanger provides BAM files for each of the samples, a merged matrix of peaks * cells and a fragments.tsv.gz file.
 You can learn more about the outputs of cellRanger here (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices)